 Mobile Web.com websites are also built using a different set of tools than their desktop counterparts.
 Meaning that if I want to update my site, I need to do it in two places with two different tools.
 That’s not exactly ideal.
 And after a one-month free trial, the Web.com mobile service costs an extra $5.95 every month.
 Many other modern builders include mobile responsiveness at no additional cost.

-Web.com stores allow users to accept payments from every major credit card company, plus other services including PayPal.
+Web.com stores allow users to accept payments from every major credit card company, plus other services, including PayPal.
 The platform also gave me the option to choose a payment processor in case I didn’t already have one.
-This Web.com ecommerce review wouldn’t be complete, though, without mentioning that the out-of-the-box experience doesn’t include a mobile-friendly version of ecommerce stores, or the added security of SSL protection.

-Web.com’s ecommerce solutions are surprisingly robust.
+Web.com’s Ecommerce solutions are surprisingly robust.
 Aside from adding products and managing orders, you can keep track of your customers and send them marketing messages.
 Web.com also provides users with comprehensive reports, and makes it easy to search for customers, orders, and products.
-There are also a bunch of other available features including the ability to create coupon codes, customer blacklists, and tracking codes for online advertisements.
+There are a number of other available features, including the ability to create coupon codes, customer blacklists, and tracking codes for online advertisements.

 There are a number of Web.com pros and cons to consider when comparing this website builder against the many other popular options on the market today.
 While there are areas where Web.com benefits its users more than some other builders, for the most part, the offerings fall far short of the best builders, which are more elegant, intuitive, and user-friendly.